Ar-inGupta/Full-Stack-Booking-App/README.md

 - **Account Page**: Provides user account-related functionalities, including profile information and bookings.

-  - **Profile**: Displays the user's name and email ID.
+  - **Profile**: Displays the Username and email ID.
 It also includes a logout button.

   - **Bookings**: Shows all the user's bookings.
 Clicking on a specific booking displays the title of the place, address, booking information, and photos.